EBI - Risk Assessment

 Annual return and probability of loss

-A probability of loss over a year of 9.4% means that EBI is expected to have a negative annual return roughly every 9.2 years.
-As a reference, over the 10-year period from 2014 to 2023 the S&P 500 return in euros was negative on two occasions (2018 and 2022), the Stoxx Europe 600 on four (2015, 2018, 2020 and 2022), and the MSCI World on two (2018 and 2022).
-The risk analysis will be updated as more data come out of the prospective phase.
+A one-year loss probability of 12.7% means that EBI is expected to experience a negative annual return roughly once every 7.9 years.
+For comparison, over the 2016-2025 period the S&P 500 return in euros recorded negative returns in two years (2018 and 2022) or once every five years; the Stoxx Europe 600 in three years (2018, 2020 and 2022); and the MSCI World index in two years (2018 and 2022).
+The risk analysis will be updated as additional data become available from the prospective phase.